Background, Process and Next steps

 Services: 1.3 per cent of the Island proposed for residential and employment designation; and

-Countryside: 28 sites identified by the local communities designated as local green space and 1 new Dark Skies Park supported.
+Countryside: 28 sites identified by the local communities designated as local green space and 1 new Dark Skies Park.

 The Island Planning Strategy process

-The stages the Island Planning Strategy goes through are clearly set out in the Town and Country Planning (Local Planning) (England) legislation, and further guidance is given in the Local Plans section of the national planning practice guidance .
+The stages the Island Planning Strategy goes through under current legislation are set out in the Town and Country Planning (Local Planning) (England) and further guidance is given in the Local Plans section of the national planning practice guidance.
+The recent Government proposals for changes to the planning system will ultimately lead to changes, to the planning legislation and the stages of the Island Planning Strategy will be required to undertake.